 As we looked at the cloud data protection challenges outlined above, we realized that true portability was the foundation of an effective cloud data protection solution.
 In Purity 5.1, we introduced portable snapshots, a new snapshot innovation that provides the ability to move snapshots off Pure FlashArrays that are efficient and “smart” with data transfer.
 Portable snapshots encapsulate metadata, preserve compression, and only send delta changes between snaps, where versions of snaps might be flowing frequently.

 With Purity 5.1, we gave our customers the ability to leverage portable snapshots with FlashBlade or third party NFS devices as a target.
-In Purity 5.2, we are extending the innovation of portable snapshots with AWS S3 as a target for effortless, efficient, and affordable cloud data protection.
+In Purity 5.2, we are extending the innovation of portable snapshots with Amazon S3 as a target for effortless, efficient, and affordable cloud data protection.
 This first release of CloudSnap will address the use case of cloud backup and on-premises recovery from the cloud.

 Take a look at this demo from Syed Amin (Sr. Technical Marketing Engineer) that captures the simplicity and efficiency of this feature for cloud data protection.

 Policy-driven automation also allows users to set retention schedules as needed.
-In the example below, snapshots are taken and offloaded every 4 hours; they are retained on the S3 target for 24 hours; and additionally, one snapshot per day is retained on the S3 target for an additional 30 days.
+In the example below, snapshots are taken and offloaded every 4 hours; they are retained on the Amazon S3 target for 24 hours; and additionally, one snapshot per day is retained on the Amazon S3 target for an additional 30 days.